St-vn/scripting-tips/index.md

 - Touch some grass will ya?

 ## Improvement
-- If you've written some code, it's a good idea to receive feedback from an outer perspective to further improve it.
+- If you've written some code, it's a good idea to receive feedback from an outer perspective to further improve it while also learning something new.

-- Receiving feedback is great because you can learn something new or discover mishaps.